-At its most recent Board meeting on April 26, 2021, the American Council on Gift Annuities (ACGA) agreed that while interest rates have moved slightly higher, they have not moved to where the Board felt an increase to CGA rates would be warranted.
-Therefore they decided not to change the suggested maximum payout rates and the table effective July 1, 2020 remains as current.
+At its Board meeting on November 21, 2022, the American Council on Gift Annuities (ACGA) agreed that interest rates have moved higher and the ACGA Board felt an increase to CGA rates would be warranted, effective January 1, 2023.
+See table below for updated rates.

 1. CGAs Remain Attractive to Donors

 - The suggested maximum payout rates will be increasing by approximately .6%, depending on the age of the annuitant.
 For example, for a single-life annuitant age 79, which is the average age for annuitants at the time of gift, the annuity rate will increase from 6.8% to 7.4%.